 In the last two decades, there has been a monumental shift in the way that people consume media and entertainment.
 To illustrate this point, think about what you like to do during your free time.

-The world of leisure has gone online.
+When you are not working, whether it is during a lunch break, decompressing after work, or relaxing on the weekend, what do you spend most of your time doing?
+In the past, the most likely activities would have been watching the programmed entertainment on your television, reading a paperback book, browsing through a newspaper, or perhaps surfing the web on your desktop computer after dialing up to the internet.
+In today’s society, all of these activities have changed significantly.As search algorithms and studies on the subject can tell you, the world of leisure has gone online.
 We have given up browsing television channels for internet streaming sites that deliver us shows and movies on demand.
 We have transitioned from books and newspapers to e-readers and online blogs.
 And if we want to interact with our friends and family, we do so from the comfort of our apartments using social media platforms.
 The point I’m trying to get across is that we are always online, and the statistics back this up.
-The chart below comes from Pew Research Centre.
+The chart below comes from Pew Research Center.

-81% of American adults go online at least once a day
+15. 85% of American adults go online at least once a day

 Furthermore, when you break these statistics down into different age brackets, it shows that:

-Young adults aged 18-29 the proportion who are ‘almost constantly’ online is a staggering 48%
+16. Young adults aged 18-29, the proportion who are ‘almost constantly’ online, is a staggering 48%

-According to one survey, “72% of marketers say content marketing increases engagement.”
+18. According to one survey, “72% of marketers say content marketing increases engagement.”

-In addition, content marketing is said to get “three times more leads than paid search advertising.”
+19. In addition, content marketing is said to get “three times more leads than paid search advertising.”

 Clearly those companies that understand the digital transformation and the role of content are reaping the benefits of content marketing.